-Artificial Intelligence is the Science and Engineering domain which is concerned with the theory and practice of developing systems that exhibit the characteristics we associate with intelligence in human behavior, such as reasoning, planning and problem solving, learning and adaptation, natural language processing, and perception.
+Artificial Intelligence is the Science and Engineering domain which is concerned with the theory and practice of developing systems that exhibit the characteristics we associate with intelligence in human behavior, such as reasoning, problem solving and planning, learning and adaptation, natural language processing, and perception.
 This course presents the basic principles and the major methods of Artificial Intelligence, preparing the students to build complex systems incorporating capabilities for intelligent processing of information.
-Covered topics include: heuristic search and game playing, knowledge representation, logic and probabilistic reasoning, machine learning, instructable cognitive agents, and Common LISP.
-The students will also learn about the Disciple/Cogent agent development environment created in the Learning Agents Center of George Mason University, as well as other artificial intelligence tools, such as the Weka machine learning workbench, and the SPARQL endpoints for the semantic web.
+Covered topics include: heuristic search, constraint satisfaction, adversarial search, knowledge representation, logic and probabilistic reasoning, statistical learning, knowledge engineering and cognitive assistants.
+The students will also learn about the Disciple agent development environment created in the Learning Agents Center of George Mason University, as well as other artificial intelligence tools, such as the Weka machine learning workbench, and the SPARQL endpoints for the semantic web.
 Students will have accounts on Blackboard and can download the lecture notes by going to courses.gmu.edu and logging in using their Mason ID and passwords.